Writing extensions for Owl lisp

 Owl lisps' vm can require

-word prim_custom(int op, word a, word b, word c)
+word prim_custom(int op, word a, word b, word c) which we

 need to define in a low level language, and compile with the vm to be